Alvsch/PLua/README.md

 See the `examples/hello_event` and `examples/event_logger` directories for sample plugins that use the event system.

+## Direct Lua Plugins

+PLua now supports loading Lua plugins directly from the server's plugins directory, making them first-class citizens in the Pumpkin ecosystem.

+### Benefits of Direct Lua Plugins

+- **Seamless Integration**: Lua plugins appear alongside native plugins in the server's plugin list.
+- **Standard Management**: Use the server's plugin management commands instead of dedicated `/plua` commands.
+- **Full Lifecycle**: Direct plugins follow the same lifecycle as native plugins.
+- **Type Safety**: Use Luau's strict typing for more robust plugins.

+### Creating a Direct Lua Plugin

+1. Create a `.lua` or `.luau` file that returns a table with your plugin manifest (metadata and lifecycle functions).
+2. Place it directly in the server's `plugins` directory.
+3. Add `--!strict` at the top of your file to enable Luau's type checking (optional but recommended).

+### Compatibility

+Traditional PLua plugins continue to work as before.
+You can use both approaches side-by-side.

 ## Future Enhancements

 - More events (entity interactions, inventory actions, etc.)